nodejitsu/handbook/contents/5_Using_The_API.md

 # Using The API

-- Overview
+Nodejitsu provides a web API for users who want to interact with the Nodejitsu platform programatically.
+This API is built to be RESTful and communicates via JSON.
+Our tools such as Samurai and Jitsu rely on this API.

 - [Application](#Applications)
 - Deployment
 - User
 - Database
 - Logging

-## Overview

-Nodejitsu provides a web API for users who want to interact with the Nodejitsu platform programatically.
-This API is built to be RESTful and communicates via JSON.
-Our tools such as Samurai and Jitsu rely on this API.

 ## Authentication